ZhenyeLee/Capstone-Project/README.md

 ## Usage
-The code sample written by myself for peer review:
-`python loss.py`

 If you want to run the program, just run `python run_MonocularDepth.ipynb` on Colab that can directly download small NYU v2 dataset.

 ### Code Structure ###